laminas/laminas-mvc/docs/book/intro.md

 code; view scripts; and/or or public assets such as images, CSS, and JavaScript.
 The only requirement &mdash; and even this is optional &mdash; is that a module acts as a PHP namespace and that it contains a `Module` class under that namespace.
-This class is eventually consumed by zend-modulemanager to perform a number of tasks.
+This class is eventually consumed by laminas-modulemanager to perform a number of tasks.

 The recommended module structure follows: